Grafton, New South Wales: Transportation

-The Murwillumbah – Byron Bay – Lismore railway (opened in 1894) was extended to Grafton's original railway station in 1905; for details, see Murwillumbah railway line.
-The North Coast Line reached South Grafton's railway station from Sydney in 1915.
-Pending the opening of the combined road and rail bascule bridge in 1932, Grafton had a train ferry to connect the two railways.
+The Murwillumbah railway line was extended to Grafton in 1905; The North Coast Line reached South Grafton's railway station from Sydney in 1915.
+Pending the opening of the combined road and rail Grafton Bridge in 1932, Grafton had a train ferry to connect the two railways.
 Clarence Valley Regional Airport is the airport that services Grafton.

-Grafton also lies on the Pacific Highway, the main North–South road route through Eastern Australia, and links it to the Gwydir Highway, one of the primary east–west routes through Eastern Australia.
+Until bypassed in May 2020, the Pacific Highway passed through Grafton and linked it to the Gwydir Highway.

-Busways Grafton is the operator for local routes, as well as out-of-town routes to Junction Hill, Jackadgery/Cangai, Copmanhurst, and Maclean and Yamba.
+Busways is the operator for local routes, as well as out-of-town routes to Junction Hill, Jackadgery/Cangai, Copmanhurst, and Maclean and Yamba.

 Lawrence Bus Service operates a shopper service, as well as school service on school days, to and from Lawrence.

 Northern Rivers Buslines operates a weekday service to Lismore via Maclean, Evans Head and Coraki.

-NSW TrainLink provides a coach service to Byron Bay, connecting off the train from Sydney.
+NSW TrainLink operates a coach service to Byron Bay, connecting off the train from Sydney.
 It also offers a coach service to Moree via Glen Innes, connecting from the train from Brisbane.

 Industry

-From 1904 to 1917 the Grafton Copper Mining Company Ltd operated a copper mine, smelter and tramway at Cangai, more than 100 km from Grafton via the Clarence and Mann rivers, today about 70 km over the Gwydir Highway.
+From 1904 to 1917 the Grafton Copper Mining Company operated a copper mine, smelter and tramway at Cangai, more than 100 km from Grafton via the Clarence and Mann rivers, today about 70 km over the Gwydir Highway.
 From 1952 to 1997, first as an independent company, then owned by Tooheys since 1961, the Grafton brewery provided Grafton Bitter to the North Coast.
 The nearby Harwood Mill is the oldest working sugar mill in New South Wales.

 Newspapers

-The daily newspaper of Grafton is The Daily Examiner, owned by Australian Provincial Newspapers (APN).
+The daily online-only newspaper of Grafton is The Daily Examiner, owned by News Corp Australia.